 Even where the law may permit it, our journalists – whatever their status: employed, contracted, freelance or any other – should never use for their own profit financial information they receive in the course of their work before such information is published, nor should they pass such information to others.
 You must inform your department head of any significant interest in any shares or securities that you know you or your close family/ associates hold before writing or broadcasting about such shares or securities.
 You must not buy or sell, directly or through nominees or agents, shares or securities about which you have written recently or intend to write or which you have discussed in broadcast material.

 If anyone writing about financial information is concerned about a potential conflict of interest, they must raise their concerns immediately with their department head.
-There are special rules for those working on business and city desks whereby journalists must ensure that an accurate and updated record is kept by their desk head or the managing editor’s office of all relevant investments and interests.
+There are special rules for those working on business and city desks whereby journalists must ensure that an accurate and updated record is kept by the managing editor of all relevant investments and interests.

 Confidentiality and other agreements

-If you are presented with a confidentiality agreement – a book or speech embargo for example – you must pass it to your desk head and, where appropriate, discuss the matter with the managing editor’s office or the head of legal.
-Signature of such an agreement might bind not only your desk, but you and the company (or Group).
-You should not sign it or take on such a commitment without consulting whether that is in the Group's interests.
+If you are presented with a confidentiality agreement – a book or speech embargo for example – you must pass it to your desk head and, where appropriate, discuss the matter with the managing editor or the head of legal.
+Signature of such an agreement might bind not only your desk, but you and the company.
+You should not sign it or take on such a commitment without consulting whether that is in The Independent’s interests.